There’s a lot to think about when you’re growing your business. There's distribution and logistics, marketing communications, and customer service.

 The gateway is the interface between the payment processor and your shopper.
 To keep things simple, we’ll call it your checkout.

 If the payment is online, the risk assessor checks the transaction to make sure it’s not fraudulent.

-If it’s a card payment, the acquirer connects to the shopper’s issuing bank and requests authorization (click here for a 55-second video explanation).
+If it’s a card payment, the acquirer connects to the shopper’s issuing bank and requests authorization.

 The payment processor receives a response from the acquirer and either processes the payment or lets you know it was declined.